 If your running Ubuntu or some other Linux variant, and ClearType fonts like Calibri or Cambria look jagged and thin (or just ugly) in Open/LibreOffice, there is a fix.
-The problem is that for small font sizes, TrueType fonts use bitmaps instead of antialiasing, which just don’t look particularly good.
+The problem is that for small font sizes, these fonts use bitmaps instead of antialiasing, which just doesn’t look particularly good.
 To stop this from happening, create a file in your home folder called .fonts.conf (if it doesn’t already exist) and put this in it:

 <match target=”font” >